nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. User views the list of tutees.
 2. User requests mark the specific tutee as paid.
-3. System marks the tutee as paid.
+3. System informs user that it marked the tutee as paid.

     Use case ends.